EldonGabriel/eldongabriel.github.io/_posts/2025-07-25-building-hands-on-cybersecurity-skills-from-mics-to-msaf-with-mcsi-labs.md

 The cyber workforce doesn’t need more paper certs—it needs people who can **solve problems under pressure**.
 By completing MICS and enrolling in MSAF, I’m reinforcing a **portfolio-first mindset** backed by tools, techniques, and repeatable results.

-From YARA rules to GPO enforcement, every step I take is documented and demonstrated for employers, collaborators, and mentors to see.
+From **YARA rules** to **GPO enforcement**, every step I take is documented and demonstrated for employers, collaborators, and mentors to see.
 Whether I’m threat hunting, writing policy, or hardening a Windows server, my goal is the same: **deliver real, tested value**.

 ---